Mary Finlay Geoghegan: Supreme Court

 On 7 November 2017, the Government of Ireland nominated her for appointment by the President of Ireland to the Supreme Court.
 She was appointed by the President on 1 December 2017.

 Finlay Geoghegan retired as a judge on 16 June 2019.
 The Chief Justice Frank Clarke described her judicial contribution as "meticulous and firm" and marked by "an overlay of lightness and a deep underlay of humanity".
 Upon her retirement, she reflected on her belief in the need for more members of the judiciary to be appointed in Ireland in order for justice to be properly administered.

 Personal life

 She married Hugh Geoghegan in 1981, who was also a Judge of the High Court and later a Judge of the Supreme Court.
 Geoghegan is the son of Supreme Court judge James Geoghegan.
-Finlay Geoghegan and Geoghegan have two daughters and a son, including James who is a barrister and Dublin City Councillor and was the Fine Gael candidate in the 2021 Dublin Bay South by-election.
+Finlay Geoghegan and Geoghegan have two daughters and a son, including James who is a barrister and TD for the constituency of Dublin Bay South since 2024 and was the Fine Gael candidate in the 2021 Dublin Bay South by-election.
+Geoghegan's husband died on 7 July 2024, at the age of 86.